opensearch-project/project-website/_posts/2024-12-17-vscode-osd-setup.markdown

 date: 2024-12-17
 categories:
  - technical-post
-meta_keywords: opensearch dashboards development, vs code, jest
+meta_keywords: OpenSearch Dashboards, VS Code, development tools, Jest integration, ESLint, multi-root workspaces, unit testing, OSD codebase
-meta_description: Learn how to setup OpenSearch Dashboards with VS Code
+meta_description: Boost OpenSearch Dashboards development with VS Code.
+Learn to set up efficient workflows for testing, linting, and debugging.
+Enhance productivity using Jest, ESLint, and multi-root workspaces.
 excerpt: OpenSearch Dashboards can be a challenge to set up.
 This blog post shows you how to use VS Code with OpenSearch Dashboards to make development easier.
 ---